 Take a clean break from all packaged, highly processed foods, which not only tend to lack nutrients, but also contain troublesome added salt, fats, sugars, chemicals and preservatives.
 That means no refined flours, artificial flavours or sugars.
 Drop sodas and sugary drinks, replacing them with water, low-fat milk, and herbal teas.
-Choose fresh meats, fruits and vegetables and whole grains over frozen entrees.
-For cakes, biscuits or desserts try easy and baking recipes and make some homebaked cakes and desserts .
+Choose fresh meats, fruits, vegetables and whole grains.
+For cakes, biscuits or desserts try easy baking recipes and make some home baked cakes and desserts .

 4. Reduce Caffeine

 The more caffeine you consume, the more stress you put on the adrenal glands, which help regulate metabolism and blood pressure.
-If you can’t trade your morning americano for herbal tea just yet, than slowly reduce your consumption-try substituting caffeinated tea for coffee to ease the transition-and make sure you’re drinking the best-quality coffee available.
+If you can’t trade your morning Espresso for herbal tea just yet, then slowly reduce your consumption.
+Make sure you’re drinking the best-quality coffee available.
 Really savour that cup, says Vancouver dietitian Patricia Chuey.
 “Drink it in a mindful way.
 Don’t just drink it while you’re multitasking at your computer.”